drupal-code-builder/drupal-code-builder/README.txt

 6. (Optional) Create your own hook groupings if you don't like the default ones.

+Note that in this configuration, Drush will register the Module Builder Drush plugin, and you can thus also use Drush in this installation of Drupal.
+However, a consequence of this is that if you *also* have Module Builder installed with Drush globally, in this installation of Drupal, Drush will load Module Builder twice, which will cause problems!

 ### Installation as a library ###

 If another module instructs to use this as a library, place this folder is